Summary page for Nunbarshegunu, the Sumerian goddess of scribal arts, accounting, and writing.

 Ninlil – goddess of Grain, Air, Healing

-Her symbols included a lapis lazuli tablet and a golden stylus, reflecting her role in writing and accounting.
+She was described as holding a golden stylus and a lapis lazuli tablet, reflecting her role in writing and accounting.

 Weapons: